stuin/CC-Checkerboard/README.md

 - Random board generation can happen at game start or during the game
 - Supports a unique hidden board for each player (ex: battleship)
 - Add `-u` to args to install updates from git
+- `gamelist` for a list of playable games, with mouse or keyboard selection
 - `gamelist -m` to wait for any multiplayer game and join
 - Multiple example games:
 	- Tic Tac Toe